 When is the best time to visit?

-June through September constitutes Liverpool’s peak season when most visitors fly in, as the weather is often warm and dry during this period.
+June through September constitutes Liverpool’s peak season when most visitors take flights to Liverpool in, as the weather is often warm and dry during this period.
 Liverpool International Music Festival takes place in August.
 It has grown from the city's biggest music event to an international showpiece.
 This unique festival reflects the city's ever changing relationship with music through the variety of diverse and innovative music events and performances.
 It offers something for everyone, especially with the bonus of free outdoor concerts and lots of extra events.

 Why visit the city?